Master of Social Work

 *Priority deadlines help you stay on track for completing important steps in the admission process.
 If you miss the priority deadline, you still may apply.

-What Our Graduates have to Say
+What Our Graduates Have to Say

 "UND’s MSW program offered so many leadership opportunities that I never expected as a non-traditional, distance student.
 Of course, there were classroom presentations and group projects; however, there were also thesis competitions, opportunities to serve as student representatives on department committees, and international educational experiences.
 I flexed so many leadership muscles, and those were incredible experiences for me...
 Both my policy and clinical interests were fostered and encouraged at UND, and I valued not being pushed to pick one over the other." - Kevin, Social Worker